Krishnendu0016/ToDO-Assessment-/README.md

 - Mark tasks as completed
 - Search for tasks
 - Filter tasks based on their status (all, completed, pending)
-- Drag and drop tasks to reorder
 - Responsive design
-- Light and dark mode

 ## Demo